Not in love with your new ‘do?

 It’s okay to admit you have fought back tears as you sat captive in a salon’s swivel chair.

 Okay so your new ‘do may just be off a hair.
 (Sorry couldn’t help myself.)
-Or it is simply a bad haircut.
+Or it is simply a really really bad haircut.
 Either way here are some of your options.

 Your hair may not have reacted well to being cut.
-It happens.
+Strange but true.
+Yeah it’s a real thing.
 This is why you want to give things 24 hours to work out.
 Washing your hair may help hasten that process.